Steve Forbes: Early political career

-Campaigns for president
+Campaigns for U.S. president

-Forbes entered the Republican primaries for President of the United States in 1996 and 2000, primarily running on a campaign to establish a flat income tax (Forbes's emphasis on the flat tax proposal was so heavy that he was described as a "single-issue candidate", a label he claimed was inaccurate).
-Forbes believed the American taxation system had become too Byzantine and bureaucratic and was in desperate need of reform and simplification.
+Forbes entered the Republican primaries for President of the United States in 1996 and 2000, primarily running on a campaign to establish a flat income tax Forbes believed the American taxation system had become too Byzantine and bureaucratic and was in desperate need of reform and simplification.
 Forbes also supported the ideas of reintroducing 4.5% mortgages and term limits in 1996; however, he dropped both in 2000, as they were minor planks in his overall platform.

 When Forbes ran for president in 1996 and 2000, he sold some of his Forbes, Inc. voting shares to other family members to help finance his run.
 Forbes did not come close to securing the Republican nomination, despite winning the Arizona and Delaware primaries in 1996 and getting some significant shares of the vote in other primaries.
 Forbes's "awkward" campaigning style was considered to be a major factor in his defeat.
 Time Magazine called his stumping a "comedy-club impression of what would happen if some mad scientist decided to construct a dork robot."
 Jeff Lyon of The Chicago Tribune wrote of Forbes on the campaign trail, "[Forbes] resembles the classic milquetoast, with a prissy smile, gold-rimmed glasses that make his eyes look smaller, and a stiff way of presenting himself when he works a crowd.
 He has a cornball style and uses preppie slang like 'get real' and 'el zippo' (meaning zero) in speeches."
 Forbes and his campaign staff were known for travelling between campaign stops via their "big silver bus."
-For his 2000 presidential campaign, he raised $86,000,000 in campaign contributions, of which $37,000,000 was self-donated.
+For his 2000 presidential campaign, he raised $86 million in campaign contributions, of which $37 million was self-donated.

 After dropping out early in the 2000 primary season, Forbes returned to heading the magazine and company.
 During the 1996 campaign, insiders at Fortune alleged that stories about Forbes's advertisers became favorably biased toward them.